davsclaus/camel-simple2/readme.md

 An improved Simple expression language for Camel based on a recursive descent parser.

+## Migrated to Apache

+This project has been donated and migrated to the Apache Camel project, and will be part of the next upcoming Apache Camel 2.9.0 release.

 ## Current problems

 The current [Simple language](http://camel.apache.org/simple) in Camel has two drawbacks: